mgroov/CS579-ReverseEngineering/week4.md

 jne wil jump when zf equals 0.
 This is typically done after a cmp and means a src and dest operands didn't match.

 #### 11. What does a `mov` instruction do?

+move a piece of memory or data into a specific location.

 #### 12. What does the `TF` flag do and why is it useful for debugging?

+The TF flag is reffered to the tap flag and if set tells the cpu to run one instruction at a time.
+This is important for debugging because you can track values and see on what instruction the values seem to be incorrect.

 #### 13. Why would an attacker want to control the EIP register inside a program they want to take control of?

+The EIP is the instruction pointer.
+If they control that they can control what lines are executed next.

 #### 14. What is the AL register and how does it relate to EAX?

+AL is the lower 8 bits of the EAX 32 bits.

 #### 15. What is the result of the instruction `xor eax, eax` and where is it stored?

+The result is zero and it is stored back into eax.

 ## Graduate Student Questions